-Vision: The Government will assist industry to grow to $100 billion by 2030, ensuring Australian agricultural producers receive maximum returns for their hard work and are supported by vibrant rural and regional communities into the future.
+Vision: Through Ag2030, the Australian Government is setting the foundations for the agricultural sector to grow agriculture to $100 billion by 2030, ensuring Australian agricultural producers receive maximum returns for their hard work and are supported by vibrant rural and regional communities.

 Achieving the 2030 target